 Simply put, our hardware is built to last.
 We extensively test each product we sell to ensure it can hold up to the highest-case use possible, year in and year out.
 This means less breakdowns, less reason to replace, and most importantly, less environmental impact.

-The majority of our sliding door hardware systems are made from 6,000-series aluminum.
+The majority of our sliding barn door hardware systems are made from 6,000-series aluminum.
 Not only does this grade of metal have tremendous performance attributes, but it is endlessly recyclable.
 Whereas the integrity of paper or other types of metal denigrates each reuse cycle, aluminum can be recycled again and again.